NanobyteRuata/faithbridge-server/SECURITY.md

 # Security Best Practices Implementation

-This document outlines the security measures implemented in the FaithBridge Server application.
+This document outlines the security measures implemented in the MyEcclesia Server application.

 ## 🔒 Authentication & Authorization